richhorace/elastic-stack-pocket/README.md

 # Pocket Data with Elastic Stack & Docker

-This repository will retrieve data from Pocket API, prep data for ingest into the Elastic Stack (Elasticsearch, Logstash, Kibana) using Elastic's official docker images and default ports.
-Tested with the latest version of the Docker daemon.

 ## Get the most our your Pocket Data!!
 - Date Added
 - Unique URLs